Social Events and Gatherings

 - Hosts of events cannot charge admission that directly or indirectly allows or signifies access to alcohol, nor can money be solicited or collected from guests at any time during the event for the purchase of alcohol.
 It is illegal to sell liquor in Maine without a license.

-- Common sources of alcohol (including, but not limited to punch bowls, kegs, etc.) are not permitted without the permission of the Director of Residential Life or their designee.
+- Common sources of alcohol (including, but not limited to punch bowls, etc.) are not permitted without the permission of the Director of Residential Life or their designee.

-- Non-alcoholic beverages must be available in quantity appropriate to the number of guests at the event.
+- Non-alcoholic beverages must be available in quantity appropriate to the expected number of guests at the event.
 Non-alcoholic beverages must be visible, readily accessible, and sufficiently available throughout the party or event.

 - Event hosts are trained to recognize the signs of intoxication, pre-alcohol poisoning and alcohol poisoning.
 They are expected to contact Security if they are concerned about an individual’s health, safety, or behavior.